martalexaa/my_meal/README.md

 Styled Components: The app uses the styled-components library for styling its components, allowing for dynamic and customizable styles.

-Responsive Design: The app is designed to be responsive and can adapt to different screen sizes.

 ## Dependencies

 @splidejs/react-splide: A library used for creating the carousel/slider component in the popular meals section.